jorritfolmer/puppet-splunk/README.md

   Optional.
 Used if you're running Splunk outside of /opt/splunk or /opt/splunkforwarder.

+#### `splunk_db`

+  Optional.
+Used to set the location where Splunk stores its indexes.
+Unsupported on Windows instances.

+  For 3.x releases of Puppet-Splunk this will only change the SPLUNK_DB variable in etc/splunk-launch.conf if set.
+If unset, it will not remove the setting to prevent surprises when it has been previously set manually.

+  For 4.x future releases this may change.

 #### `lm`

   Optional.
 Used to point to a Splunk license manager.